• Published July 7, 2024

 Learn more about the relationship between various aspects of social identity — both your own and that of others — and how they can have a connection to unconscious bias when you watch our webinar, How Aspects of Identity Can Affect the Way You Lead & Work With Others.
 Understanding how social identity affects your own leadership will make you more effective and better able to foster greater equity and inclusion in your organization.

-Understanding Social Identity
+Understanding Your Own Social Identity

 To bring focus to the way social identity impacts how you work and lead others, try this exercise.